 The Phase 1 methodology is structured along both a portfolio view and a risk view, and is divided further into modules and sub-modules.
 This is to enable the JSTs to focus on the most pertinent risks (Figure 3).
 In addition, JSTs can assess any other aspect which is material for the credit risk profile of an institution.
-The modular structure introduced in Phase 1 therefore facilitates a more proportionate assessment, while supervisory efforts in Phase 3 focus on the material risk drivers for each institution.
-The modular structure is aligned with different types of counterparty (according to FINREP definitions, e.g. households and non-financial corporations) and/or with specific risk sub-categories for the nature of the credit activities performed by the institution (e.g. country risk and securitisation).
+The modular structure introduced in Phase 1 therefore facilitates a more proportionate assessment, while the supervisory efforts in Phase 3 focus on the material risk drivers for each institution.
+The modular structure is aligned with different types of counterparty (in line with the financial reporting - FINREP - definitions, e.g. households and non-financial corporations) and/or with specific risk sub-categories for the nature of the credit activities performed by the institution (e.g. country risk and securitisation).
 Where relevant, a more granular perspective at the sub-modular level may be taken (e.g. credit for consumption within the households portfolio).

-Figure 3 Modular structure of the credit risk level assessment
+Figure 3Modular structure of the credit risk level assessment